William F. Kroener IIICounsel

 Mr. Kroener served as General Counsel of the Federal Deposit Insurance Corporation (FDIC) from 1995 to early 2006.
 He also served on and chaired the Legal Advisory Committee of the Federal Financial Institutions Examination Council (FFIEC).

 Mr. Kroener is widely recognized as a leading practitioner in financial services law.
-He is listed as a leading lawyer in Banking Law in The Best Lawyers in America (Woodward/White), Chambers USA, The International Who’s Who of Banking Lawyers (in which he was named one of 10 “Most Highly Regarded Individuals” in 2011) and is listed as a Washington, D.C.
+He has been listed as a leading lawyer in Banking Law in The Best Lawyers in America (Woodward/White), Chambers USA, The International Who’s Who of Banking Lawyers (in which he was named one of 10 “Most Highly Regarded Individuals” in 2011) and is listed as a Washington, D.C.
 “Super Lawyer” and “Best Lawyer,” and among Southern California's "Top Rated Lawyers."

 Mr. Kroener has served on the banking law committees of the American Bar Association, the New York City Bar Association, and other bar associations, served as Co-Chair of the American Bar Association Presidential Task Force on Financial Markets Regulatory Reform (2008-2012) and currently serves as Chair of the Banking Law Committee of the ABA Business Law Section, on the Financial Instutions Committee of the California State Bar and as a part of the Resolutions Project Group at the Hoover Institute.